kmasani-sre/data-iceberg-101/scripts/iceberg/README.md

 In this pattern, there is a disintegration of compute and object storage.
 Layer-1 leveraging existing file formats like avro, parquet takes care of handling the data, its compression and encoding.

-Layer-2, Open table format then organizes this storage data into logical tables.
+Layer-2, OTF then organizes this storage data into logical tables.
 OTF adds an abstraction layer through metadata and thus providing database like features such as schemas, partitions, consistency, ACID transactions.

-Layer-3, compute engines like Spark, Trino interact with these table formats and process the data while being vendor-agnostic.
+Layer-3, compute engines like Spark, Trino interact with the OTF and process the data while being vendor-agnostic.

 Three major standards are
 1. Apache Iceberg